This is the 10th year for Annapolis Seeds! I’m excited to be able to offer more than 500 varieties this year, including about 50 new ones.

 Many thanks for supporting local seeds and community seed saving!
 We couldn’t be saving these seeds without you.
 I’m looking forward to Annapolis Seeds' 2nd decade.

-Wishing you an abundant growing season in 2017!
+Wishing you an abundant growing season in 2018!